larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 from scraping_utils import get_amazon_product_data, scrape_amazon_product_description, scrape_data
 ...
 ```

-The script begins by importing essential packages needed in later stages, such as `WordCloud` and `matplotlib`.
-Within the project's virtual environment, these packages must be installed using pip install.
-All the requirements are listed in the requirements.txt file.

-In addition to the public packages, this section of the code imports custom functions created for the project, such as `scrape_data` and `ask_chatgpt`.
-These functions are organized into modules containing functions with similar functionality.
-This approach enhances code readability and promotes code reuse.
+The graphical user interface is initialized in the main script by using the Tkinter library. `app = tk.Tk()` creates the window that can later be populated with different widgets.
+The window size is dynamically adapted to the size of the computer screen.

 ``` python
 # Initialize the main application window using Tkinter
 app = tk.Tk()
 app.title("Amazon Review Analyzer")
 ```

-The graphical user interface is initialized in the main script by using the Tkinter library. `app = tk.Tk()` creates the window that can later be populated with different widgets.
-The window size is dynamically adapted to the size of the computer screen.
+To achieve a well-organized layout, the window was divided into two separate frames.
+These frames serve as invisible containers for placing widgets, and a row-and-column grid system was employed for precise widget placement within these frames.

  ``` python
  # Create frames for the left and right sides